rubanasyeda/LSi-Team-Vision/README.md

 ### Development Methodology

 Agile approach with iterative development and continuous testing

-## Outcomes
-- Improved forecasting of shelter bed demand using historical, weather, and socio-economic data.
-- Early warning alerts to help shelter staff prepare for demand surges.
-- A user-friendly dashboard for visualizing trends and managing resources.
-- Data-driven decision-making for city planners and social services.
-- Enhanced ability to scale the system to other municipalities.

 ## Project Timeline & Deliverables (Now - May 4)